DevMark006/DevMark006/README.md

 ###

-<p align="center">I recently graduated with a degree in Information Technology and am currently focusing on web development.
-I'm actively working on personal projects to sharpen my skills and expand my knowledge.
-I have experience in full-stack development, utilizing various technologies.</p>
+<p align="center">I am a graduate with a degree in Information Technology and my focus is web and software development.
+I made various projects before and I'm still actively working on personal projects using various technologies.
+I have experience in both front-end and back-end development.</p>

 ###